hickorysb/OC-LuaAssembler/README.md

 # OC-LuaAssembler

-An generic assembler made for open computers.
-(Made to make C-like languages or any language really for OC) Plans to port this to CC is undetermined.
+A generic assembler made for open computers.
+(Made to make C-like languages or really any language for OpenComputers) Plans to port this to ComputerCraft are undetermined.